Edwards-R/redlist_docs/meetings/RfQ.md

 Not possible.
 Flat and blunt answer.
 We ***do not have*** population data, regardless of how desirable it may be to have it.
 It doesn't exist.
 End of story.

 ## 'Flag' fields
 There's suddenly a request for a lot of flag fields related to criteria sub-assessment protocols.
-Is this supposed to be used for this purpose, or so specific other purposes?
+Is this supposed to be used for this purpose, or some specific other purposes?

 ## Continuing Decline
 Need more information on what constitutes continuing decline.
 C1 is not possible to reliably and consistently apply to the taxon under an evidentiary Red List assessment, as any assessment utilising C1 results in `DD` due to the lack of evidence to support population estimation.